sonikdesign/office25-totems/README.md

 # Office 25: Totems

-Totem for outgoing colleagues from Office 25
+Totem for outgoing colleagues from Office 25.

+Last update: 2025-04-01